masaki-norton/masaki-norton/README.md

 Looking to ride the Robotics x AI wave.
 This, in my opinion, is the next big step.

-If you're looking to get in contact, please reach out on [LinkedIn](https://www.linkedin.com/in/masaki-norton/) or from masaki dot norton at gmail.
+If you're looking to get in contact, please reach out on [LinkedIn](https://www.linkedin.com/in/masaki-norton/) or via masaki dot norton at gmail.

 ## About Me
 Born in Japan, raised in the US.
 Thanks to my parents, I can communicate fluently in both English and Japanese.\